 - Be Honest: Present your experiences and achievements accurately but positively

-- Quantify Your Achievements: Use concrete numbers and data to prove your performance
+- Quantify Your Achievements: Use concrete numbers and data to back up your record

-- Avoid Vague Statements: Instead of 'increased sales' say 'increased sales by 25% in 6 months'
+- Avoid Vague Statements: Instead of 'increased sales' say 'increased sales 25% over 6 months'

 Mistake 5: Including Irrelevant Information